zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

     Annotated[ClassifierMixin, "trained_model"],
     Annotated[float, "training_acc"],
 ]:
-    # This will return the Model Version specified in the
+    # This will return the model version specified in the
     # @pipeline decorator.
 In this case, the production version of
     # the `iris_classifier` will be returned in this case.
     model_version = get_step_context().model_version